Study collection

 - Placebo group – 2 capsules of filler/day

-The study lasted 12 weeks, with skin analyses before, after 4, 8, and 12 weeks.
+The study duration was 12 weeks, with skin analyses before, and after 4, 8, and 12 weeks.
 Measurement methods:

-Image analysis of skin replicas (crow's feet) to determine sulcus, wrinkle volume and area changes
+Image analysis of skin replicas (crow's feet) to determine changes in sulcus, wrinkle volume, and area

 Results: